levfleo/esphome-mq135-auto-calibrate/README.md

 7. Calibration settings is persistent but only based for calibrated outside values.
 No need to re-calibrate on restart, re-power and awake from deepsleep.<br/>
 8. If you move another new apartment, city, country etc must re-calibrate.<br/>
 9. DHT11 sensor for Humidity & Temperature.
 You can easly change different sensor type.<br/>
+10. YAML code in RZERO and ATMOCO2 values calibrated for istanbul/Turkey.<br/>

 ESP32 C6 used<br/>
 MQ135 sensor supply voltage 5V , GPIO Pin GPIO4<br/>